TomintheToon/docs/faq/products.md

 ---
-description: Dual Investment Pools & Staking Options
+description: Dual Investment Pools and Staking Options
 ---

 # Products

-**Which tokens can I stake into DIPs start?** \
+**Which tokens can I stake into DIPs to start?** \
 SOL (Soon BTC, ETH, MNGO and others)

 **Which wallets are supported?** \